-In 2017, English was spoken at home by 92.6% of the Kitsap population age 5 and older.5 After English, Asian and Pacific Island languages were spoken at home by a larger percentage (4.0%) than Spanish or any other broad group of languages.
-However, Spanish remains the second single most commonly spoken language (2.3%) among residents 5 years and over.
-Among those whose primary language spoken at home is not English, 31.5% speak English less than "very well."5
+In 2018, English was spoken at home by 92.3% of the Kitsap population age 5 and older.5 After English, Asian and Pacific Island languages were spoken at home by a larger percentage (3.5%) than Spanish or any other broad group of languages.
+However, Spanish remains the second single most commonly spoken language (3.1%) among residents 5 years and over.
+Among those whose primary language spoken at home is not English, 31% spoke English less than "very well" from 2014 to 2018.5

-From 2013 to 2017, Central Kitsap was the region with the highest percentage of residents who speak a language other than English at home (9.0%).5 After Central Kitsap, Bremerton had the next highest (8.5%), followed by North Kitsap (5.8%), South Kitsap (5.6%) and Bainbridge Island (4.7%).
-Of residents who speak another language, the percentage who speak English less than "very well" is considerably higher in Bremerton (36.4%) than in other areas of the county (South Kitsap 30.4%, North Kitsap 27.6%, Central Kitsap 24.7%) and considerably lower on Bainbridge Island (17.1%).
+From 2014-18, Central Kitsap was the region with the highest percentage of residents who speak a language other than English at home (9.1%).5 After Central Kitsap, Bremerton had the next highest (7.9%), followed by South Kitsap (6.4%), North Kitsap (5.5%) and Bainbridge Island (4.9%).
+Of residents who speak another language, the percentage who speak English less than "very well" is considerably higher in Bremerton (42%) than in other areas of the county (South Kitsap 31%, North Kitsap 28%, Central Kitsap 24%) and considerably lower on Bainbridge Island